isomerpages/cris-scri/_anah/Resources/Steroid Cards.md

 * [Khmer](/files/ANAH/Pediatric_Steroid_Card_Cambodia.pdf)
 * [Burmese](/files/ANAH/Pediatric_Steroid_Card_Myanmar.pdf)

-ANAH shares close relations with the European Adrenal Network, a platform where local patient and advocacy organisations team up to share knowledge.
+ANAH shares close relations with the European Adrenal Network, a platform where European patient and advocacy organisations team up to share knowledge.
 Information on the European Adrenal Network and its members can be found on its [website](https://adrenals.eu/european-adrenal-network/).